 Your Guide to Unofficial Visits

-Unofficial visits are a great way for families to get a feel for different college campuses.
+Unofficial visits are a great way for student-athletes to get a feel for different college campuses.
 In the past, going on unofficial visits, or college visits financed entirely by the recruit’s family, was the key to snagging an early offer from a coach, even as young as 14 or 15 years old.
-However, effective April 25, 2018, the NCAA changed its rules around unofficial visits at the Division I level only to curb the trend of athletes receiving such early scholarship offers.
+However, effective May 1, 2019, the NCAA changed its rules around unofficial visits at the Division I level to curb the trend of athletes receiving such early scholarship offers.

 Unofficial visits will be a little different based on your age, desired division level and recruiting journey